 |Adoration of the Magi by Andrea Mantegna |

 • The magi offer the Child their gifts but they gaze up and off into the distance.
-Perhaps they're asking of the star they followed: Is this really the One to whom you've led us?
+Perhaps they're asking of the star they followed: Is this really the One you led us to find?

 • And Joseph...
 Joseph stands apart, keeping a wary eye on these wealthy visitors.
 Can you read his thoughts?
-How came they knocking on my door?
-Their gifts are so extravagant!
-What do these strangers want?
+How came they knocking on my door, bearing such extravagant gifts?
+What do these strangers want from us?

 • The Child's eyes tell us clearly that he has no need of these fine offerings.
-He wants something else from each of is: he desires the gift of our hearts...
+He wants something else from his visitors and from each of us, something far more precious: he desires the gift of our hearts...

 set my gaze on the only star

 whose light leads me

 on the path of your wisdom and truth...

 when I draw near to visit and to pray...